sbryngelson/group-docs/group-syllabus/formatting.md

 ### "Dashes"

 Learn the difference between the hyphen (`-` in LaTeX), the en dash (`--` in LaTeX), and the em dash (`---` in LaTeX).
-This is easily Google-able, here are some references:
+This is easily Google-able.
+Here are some references:
 * https://grammarist.com/usage/hyphen-en-dash-or-em-dash/
 * https://www.grammarly.com/blog/hyphens-and-dashes/
 * https://editorninja.com/hyphen-vs-en-dash-vs-em-dash/